syncfusion-content/wpf-docs/wpf/Grid/Working-with-Grid.md

 2. Resizing is a built-in property and there is no need to set any special property to enable it.
 But there are options to set the hidden border color and thickness.
 Set the HiddenBorderBrush property to any color of the brush for the Model object.
 The assigned color will be brushed in the border color of the hidden column or row.
 Set the HiddenBorderThickness property to an int value say 3.

-The following code snippet explains the implementation of the HiddenBorderBrush and HidderBorderThickness properties.
+The following code snippet explains the implementation of the HiddenBorderBrush and HiddenBorderThickness properties.

 {% tabs %}